-Grade 9: Freshman must take English, Civics, Science, Math and Physical Education and select courses to fill seven periods.
+Grade 9: Freshman course requirements include: English, Civics, Science, Math and Physical Education and select courses to fill seven periods.
 Three math credits are required in senior high.

-Grade 10: Sophomores must take English, American History, Biology, Health (one semester) and Physical Education (one semester), and select courses to fill seven full periods.
+Grade 10: Sophomores course requirements include: English, American History, Biology, Health (one semester) and Physical Education (one semester), and select courses to fill seven full periods.
 Three math credits are required in senior high.
 To be considered a Grade 10 student (Sophomore), you must have earned a minimum of four (4) credits in Grade 9.

-Grade 11: Juniors must take English, World History/Economics, one science elective (Grade 11 or 12), and select additional courses totaling at least 4 credits or filling seven periods.
+Grade 11: Juniors course requirements include: English, World History/Economics, one science elective (Grade 11 or 12), and select additional courses totaling at least 4 credits or filling seven periods.
 Three math credits are required in senior high.
 To be considered a Grade 11 student (Junior), you must have earned a minimum of 8 credits in Grades 9 & 10.

-Grade 12: Seniors must take English and Social Science and select additional courses totaling either 5 credits or filling seven periods.
+Grade 12: Seniors course requirements include: English and Social Science and select additional courses totaling either 5 credits or filling seven periods.
 To be considered a Grade 12 student (Senior), you must have earned a minimum of 14.5 credits in Grades 9-12.